cloudoperators/heureka/docs/product_design_documentation.md

 This feature will help in understanding the potential impact of security issues, planning for security improvements, and ensuring that all parts of the technology landscape are adequately protected.

 ### Issue Classification/Documentation
 This feature ensures a systematic and compliant classification of all security issues.
-It involves by documenting essential attributes such as a unique ID (e.g., CVE ID), severity level, target remediation time, and affected service resolution efforts.
+It involves documenting essential attributes such as a unique ID (e.g., CVE ID), severity level, target remediation time, and affected service resolution efforts.
 This comprehensive documentation aids in prioritizing and managing security issues effectively.

-### Issue Remmediation Management
+### Issue Remediation Management
 This feature empowers service owners with the ability to track the life cycle of each issue.
 It provides complete visibility into the issue resolution process, from identification to remediation.
 With this, owners get to manage and resolve issues more efficiently, enhancing the overall security posture.

 ### Compliance Artifact Management